Eva Strelitz-Block

 Email: strelitzbloc@wisc.edu

-Eva Strelitz-Block, BA (she/her) is a recent graduate of the University of Texas at Austin (UT) and an aspiring physician-scientist.
-During her time at UT, she participated in a National Science Foundation (NSF) funded Research Experiences for Undergraduates (REU) program to exploring family planning access and experiences in Rwanda and was a research assistant for the Population Research Center supporting a portfolio of research investigating the impact of reproductive healthcare policies on Texans’ and Missippians’ access to care.
+Eva Strelitz-Block, BA (she/her) is a medical student at Dell Medical School at the University of Texas at Austin (UT) and an aspiring physician-scientist.
+During her undergraduate at UT, she participated in a National Science Foundation (NSF) funded Research Experiences for Undergraduates (REU) program to exploring family planning access and experiences in Rwanda and was a research assistant for the Population Research Center supporting a portfolio of research investigating the impact of reproductive healthcare policies on Texans’ and Missippians’ access to care.
 Additionally, she conducted independent research for her senior thesis on the role of abortion legality on Texas medical students’ residency-decision making and her research was selected for presentation at the Society of Family Planning’s Annual Conference in 2022.
-Earlier this year, she gained frontline clinical experience working as a Reproductive Health Assistant for Planned Parenthood.
-Eva is excited to re-engage with reproductive health research and contribute to the Reproductive Equity Action Lab’s vital mission to conduct research that identifies and addresses disparities that are barriers to reproductive justice.
+Prior to medical school, she gained frontline clinical experience working as a Reproductive Health Assistant for Planned Parenthood.

 What is your favorite thing to nerd out about?